RIVERVIEW BANCORP, INC.

 For employees, directors and insiders, SAR’s should be considered and initiated in accordance with the same process and procedure as they are for customers.
 There should be no special treatment or preference for employees, directors and insiders.
 SAR’s process and procedures are detailed with the BSA Policy and Procedures located on the Internal Bank SharePoint Website under “Bank Secrecy Act (BSA)”.

 EMPLOYEE TREATMENT OF DIRECTORS, EXECUTIVE OFFICERS AND INSIDERS

 Directors and Insiders are required to disclose their business affiliations to the full Board of Directors no less than annually.
-See the previous section on “Conflicts of Interest” and Appendix A for the specific OCC regulation on the same topic (§163.200).
+See the previous section on “Conflicts of Interest” and Appendix A for the specific guidance on the same topic.

-Employees, Directors & Insiders will be asked to certify their understanding of and compliance with the Code of Conduct and Conflict of Interest Policy on an annual basis.
+Employees, directors and insiders will be asked to certify their understanding of and compliance with the Code of Conduct, Conflict of Interest and Whistleblower Policy on an annual basis.
 The certification form is attached as Appendix B.

 APPENDIX A - Conflict of Interest additional guidance:

 (b) You must, if you have an interest in a matter or transaction before the board of directors: